scil/LaravelFly/readme.md

 So it's better to include/require files which change rarely before 'WorkerStart' to save memory, to include/require files which change often in 'WorkerStart' callback to hot reload.

-You could moniter some files and execute "kill -USR1 `ps a | grep start-laravelfly-server| awk 'NR==2 {print $1}'`" to hot reload , just make sure there files are required/included in 'WorkerStart' callback.
+You could moniter some files and reload server(two methods above) , just make sure there files are required/included in 'WorkerStart' callback.

 If you use APC/OpCache, you could use one of these measures
 * edit php.ini and make APC/OpCache to hot reload opcode